Dylan Keogh: OCD and introduction of family

 As the character was shown to be suffering with psychological issues, producers introduced his estranged father, Brian Carroll (Matthew Marsh), in August 2015, leading to further exploration of his fictional background.
 Brian was admitted to the ED, along with his girlfriend Hazel Leyton (Vicky Hall), following a lorry crash.
 Beck told Laura Heffernan of Inside Soap that Dylan had not been in touch with his father for a long time, so when he was reunited with him he felt "paralysed by the situation".
 Dylan initially showed little interest in what his father had been up to since their last meeting and Beck stated, "I think there's an element of pride in that.
 It's a battle between them, and Dylan doesn't want to be the one to give in."
 While Dylan tried to avoid his father, he was forced to intervene when Hazel's condition deteriorated.
 However, Hazel was in Bay 4 and Dylan did not want to treat anyone in there.
 Beck stated that unbeknownst to Dylan at the time, he was actually suffering from obsessive–compulsive disorder (OCD).

 As Dylan treated Hazel, the pressure on him increased.
 He and Brian later clashed, which did further damage to Dylan's mental state.
 Beck summed up Dylan's situation: "Dylan was getting it right all the time, so it's very interesting to see what happens when he gets it wrong and patients start to die on him.
 He's finally forced to accept that he can't control everything around him."
 Beck also pointed out that Dylan felt personally responsible for the patients that had died in Bay 4.
-Stuart Cheetham, the show's story producer, wanted to challenge Dylan by giving him OCD, as he deemed to be a very logical and rational person.
+Stuart Cheetham, the show's story producer, wanted to challenge Dylan by giving him OCD, as he is deemed to be a very logical and rational person.
 The team wanted to see how far they could take Dylan with the storyline.
 Cheetham also wanted to explore how OCD personally affects Dylan and show his attempts to seek help with bringing it under control.
 Beck was keen for the storyline not to come across as sensationalist and he hoped it would show viewers with the condition that they are not alone.

 Dylan was reunited with Brian once again when he was brought into the ED needing treatment.
 This time, Brian brought his infant daughter, and Dylan's half-sister, Rihanna with him.
 While Dylan was meeting his sister for the first time, Brian collapsed and he was diagnosed with chronic obstructive pulmonary disease.
 Brian later asks Dylan to be Rihanna's godfather, but when Dylan catches his father smoking outside the hospital, it led to a confrontation between them.
 A couple of months later, Brian, Hazel and Rihanna are brought to the ED following a house fire.
 Dylan immediately sets about helping Rihanna, and when her condition worsens, he is forced to perform an emergency procedure to save her.
 Dylan also learned that the fire was started by Brian's discarded cigarette.